Teaching Children Empathy.

 Giving can mean supplies.
 Giving can mean time.
 Giving can mean kindness.

-First, we needed a name.
-That’s when HMM came to fruition.
-HMM stands for Help Move Mountains, and that was exactly what we set out to do.
-Not just one mountain, but many of them.
-It was our family effort to give back, and to many of the mountains in need.
-We planned to take on a different project every few months, learn about the cause, and think of an original way of giving.
+H.M.M. stands for Help Move Mountains, and that was exactly what we set out to do.
+Not just one mountain, my sons decided, but many of them.
+Our family, it was decided, would focus efforts on giving back to the many mountains in need.
+So we planned to take on a different project every few months, learn about its cause, and think of original ways to ‘give’.

 4 Original Project Ideas for Teaching Empathy

 Project #1: Black Friday in NYC

 For our first mission, my trio of boys and I set out to feed the homeless.
 Not in a shelter, where the children would not experience giving first-hand, but doing it ourselves, from start to finish.

 Cue a fun supermarket trip, filled with pushing and shoving on the boys’ parts.
 Like the trips we’ve taken together in the past, these group activities were remembered best for the camaraderie they built.
 The boys all share a goal – helping to move a mountain – and, although typically marked by incessant whining and annoying fights, they’re also remarkably educational.
 And memorable to boot.

 I sponsored the trip and we purchased ingredients: brown paper bags, bread, sliced deli meats, mustard, mayo, peanut butter, jelly, apples, bananas, crackers, and little candy treats, amongst other delectable items.